The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Varieties of almost minimal degree

-Surfaces of almost minimal degree and actually even higher dimensional varieties of almost minimal degree, are completely classified cf. \cite{fujita:delta-genus} for the case of normal varieties, and \cite{reid:non-normal-del-pezzo,brodmann-schenzel:arithmetic} for the non-normal case.
-We will actually rely on the complete classification of (singular) del Pezzo surfaces of degree $3$ and $4$.
-We refer to \cite{lee-park-schenzel:cubics,lee-park-schenzel:quadrics} for this theory, rooted in work of Schläfli and Cayley, see for instance \cite{abhyankar:cubic, bruce-wall:surfaces}.
+In view of the previous discussion, we may assume from now on that $X$ is irreducible and of almost minimal degree.
+In other words, $X$ has $\Delta$-genus one.
+This condition amounts to asking that the sectional $p_X$ of $X$ is one, see \cite[page 45]{Fu90}.
+Essentially, these varieties are completely classified: see \cite{fujita:delta-genus} for the case of normal varieties, and \cite{reid:non-normal-del-pezzo,brodmann-schenzel:arithmetic} for the non-normal case.
+For surfaces of degree $3$ and $4$ we refer to \cite{lee-park-schenzel:cubics,lee-park-schenzel:quadrics}.
+For the roots of this classification, originated from work of Schläfli and Cayley, see for instance \cite{abhyankar:cubic, bruce-wall:surfaces}.

-For our purpose, we have to study in two different ways the case of normal surfaces and that of non-normal ones.
-Indeed, in the normal case we can treat Ulrich bundles of rank $2$ in view of the good knowledge of sets of points in $Y$ and Hartshorne-Serre correspondence, while we may not rely on rank-$1$ Ulrich bundles (one reason is that they do not even exist for cubic surfaces with an $E_6$ singularity, cf. \cite[Theorem 9.3.6]{dolgachev:classical-AG}).
-On the other hand for the non-normal case we do use rank-$1$ Ulrich sheaves coming from the normalization $\bar Y$, which are under control since $\bar Y$ is a surface of minimal degree.